-When we last met, I'd found that Lederman Y-DNA was an exact match at 37 markers for Garber DNA and Sheldon Lederman was definitely related via the (male line) Y chromosome to my brother Jim and my father's first cousin, Mel.
+When we last met, I'd found that Lederman Y-DNA was an exact match at 37 markers for Garber DNA and S (Morris Lederman's son) was definitely related via the (male line) Y chromosome to my brother Jim and my father's first cousin, Mel.
 In the T-M70 Y-DNA haplogroup there are no other males tested who match them exactly.
 I awaited results of Family Tree DNA's Family Finder (aka autosomal DNA test) to see what the company would predict for the kinship relationship between Garber and Lederman.

 Family Tree DNA provides some tools for autosomal DNA analysis.
-This is a comparison of the results for the five Garber relatives to Sheldon's autosomal chromosome results.
+This is a comparison of the results for the five Garber relatives to S's autosomal chromosome results.
 A color key is inset, below.

-Now, barring a non-paternal event, we know that Sheldon cannot be our first cousin because we know who our grandparents were and we do not share them with him.
-We also know that Mel and Sheldon do not share grandfathers (Mel's was Avrum; Sheldon's was Levi Yitzchak), so they could not be first cousins.
-Unfortunately, we do not know Sheldon's ancestry beyond his grandfather Levi Yitzchak.
-So, right now, if Family Tree DNA's Family Finder predictions are correct, then Sheldon and Mel could be as close as second cousins.
+Now, barring a non-paternal event, we know that S cannot be our first cousin because we know who our grandparents were and we do not share them with him.
+We also know that Mel and S do not share grandfathers (Mel's was Avrum; S's was Levi Yitzchak), so they could not be first cousins.
+Unfortunately, we do not know Sn's ancestry beyond his grandfather Levi Yitzchak.
+So, right now, if Family Tree DNA's Family Finder predictions are correct, then S and Mel could be as close as second cousins.